microsoft/vscode-docker-extensibility/DESIGN.md

  */
 export interface DockerRepository extends RegistryTreeItem {
     /**
      * Gets all the tags for this repository.
-Should also update the cache.
      * @param refresh If true, a refresh is being done, and caching should not be used
      * @param token Cancellation token
      */